 - For raw power and all-day range: The Specialized Turbo Levo 4 Pro or Ari Timp Peak stand out.

-- For a lightweight, playful ride: The Transition Regulator SX is a top contender.
+- For a lightweight, playful ride: The Transition Regulator SX is INCREDIBLY FUN!!!

 - For all-mountain exploration with a high pivot design: The Norco Sight VLT CX, or the Forbidden eDruid’s are very interesting.

-- For range plus interesting geometry: The Transition Regulator CX has me interested.
+- For range plus interesting geometry: The Transition Regulator CX feels right at home.

 - For value without sacrificing performance: The Ibis Oso 1.1 offers impressive features at a competitive price.